 Some of the distinguished characteristics of clover include:

 - Evergreen quality

 There are many benefits of having clover on your lawn.

 For one, clover fixes nitrogen.
 This is an important feature, because plants use nitrogen found naturally in the soil.
 Not only does the grass receive more nitrogen, you also end up using less fertilizer for your lawn, as it no longer needs an outside source.

 The evergreen quality of clover is also a helpful feature.
 Because they do not dry out or change colors from a lack of water or from intense heat, clover can actually help your lawn maintain a greener shade for a longer length of time.

-Clover is also disease-resistant, meaning they are able to stay green without withering under the normal afflictions of lawns.
+Clover is also resistant to disease, meaning they are able to stay green without withering under the normal afflictions of lawns.
 Dog spot problems are also not a problem, as clover is able to resist them.

 Drawbacks of Clover